A Comprehensive Guide to the U.S. Telehealth Market

 Growing acceptance from insurers

 More insurance providers are beginning to understand that telehealth is convenient for patients and cost-efficient for payers, too – providing quality care at a lower cost than traditional healthcare services.
-As more payers come around and recognize the benefit of telehealth, it will become even more widely available in USA.
+As more payers come around and recognize the benefit of telehealth, it will become even more widely available in the USA.

 Increasing availability of technology